mantidproject/documents/Design/ISIS_Imaging/ISIS_Imaging_general.md

 - Cannot preview results from filters
 - Cannot easily handle and move data around.
 From Python Numpy arrays to C++ is possible, but when we add more reconstruction tools, CuPy(CUDA), OpenCV, etc, handling the data in C++ gets a lot harder than it is in Python.
 - Communication between different tabs was necessary, making the code _very_ convoluted when each tab is an MVP.
+- Tedious and error prone manual updating of any CLI changes

 Drawbacks of switching to a Python GUI: